What does the Community land mean?

 Yes.
-They have remained stable since 2002 and the funds are divided into Administrative funds (annual operating expenses) and a Sinking Fund (to maintain infrastructure).
+They have remained fairly stable since 2002 but there was a special levy added in 2016 to cover the cost of the vineyard maintenance after Bradcorp handed it back to the community.
+The funds are divided into Administrative funds (annual operating expenses) and a Sinking Fund (to maintain infrastructure).
 This is largely offset by the fact that we are not required to pay Sydney water sewerage connection fees.

 Who owns the Vineyard?

 The actual Vineyards are located on Lot 3.
 They were initially planted by the developers Bradcorp to comply with the development requirement for an agricultural concern.
 The cost of planting the vineyard was approximately $75,000.00 per hectare.
-Whilst the land remains the property of the Community, the Vineyards remain the property of Bradcorp by way of a perpetual contract.
-There is no ongoing cost for the lease and Bradcorp have the right to on-sell the vineyard rights if they choose.
-The land however always remains the property of the community.
+The land always remains the property of the community.
 The land size of the vineyards are 18 Hectare.